stroma123/ut61e-mod/README.md

 * UNI-T UT61E modification

+The modification adds more features to the function buttons on the UT61E multimeter.

 ### How do I get set up? ###

 This is C-code written for the PIC16F688 microprocessor from Microchip.